pyRiemann/pyRiemann/doc/index.rst

        <div class="col-md-9">

 pyRiemann is a Python machine learning package based on scikit-learn API.
-It provides a high-level interface for processing and classification of multivariate time series through the Riemannian geometry of symmetric positive definite (SPD) matrices.
+It provides a high-level interface for processing and classification of real (resp. complex)-valued multivariate data through the Riemannian geometry of symmetric (resp.
+Hermitian) positive definite (SPD) (resp.
+HPD) matrices.

-pyRiemann aims at being a generic package for multivariate time series classification but has been designed around multichannel biosignals (like EEG, MEG or EMG) manipulation applied to brain-computer interface (BCI), transforming multichannel time series into covariance matrices, and classifying them using the Riemannian geometry of SPD matrices.
+pyRiemann aims at being a generic package for multivariate data analysis but has been designed around biosignals (like EEG, MEG or EMG) manipulation applied to brain-computer interface (BCI), estimating covariance matrices from multichannel time series, and classifying them using the Riemannian geometry of SPD matrices.

 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.
 More practical information is on the